Teen Wilderness Adventure Camps – California

 One Week, Two Week and 28-days of Wilderness Adventure

-One & Two Week Adventure for ages 14-15: includes basic and intermediate survival and outdoor education and skills training for ages – 14 – 15 ~accepting applications
+One & Two Week Adventure for ages 14-15: includes basic and intermediate survival and outdoor education and skills training for ages – 14 – 15 ~not accepting applications for 2017

 Two Weeks of Wilderness Adventure for ages 16-18: a two-week adventure with basic, intermediate, advanced, survival and outdoor skills training for ages -16-17 ~accepting applications

 28-Days of Wilderness Adventure for Teens – an extensive 28-day Wilderness Immersion program combining both teen camps with more experiential wilderness survival training for the adventurous spirit from 15 to 17 years of age. ~accepting applications

 Why outdoor adventure training for your son or daughter?

 We believe any time spent outdoors has positive benefits for teens.
 But add the skills of wilderness survival and nature awareness in a wilderness setting, in my experience, adds a richness, diversity of learning, and discovery that can be hard to find anywhere else.

 (three teenage boys, plus two parents) wholeheartedly recommend Mark Wienert’s tracking and camping experiences”.

 “Mark is grounded spiritually and physically.
 He teaches by example from a wealth of experience and knowledge gained by living off and in harmony with the land.
 He’s a great role model and mentor — calm, wise, highly skilled, and thoughtful soul.
 We are very lucky to have found him.
 He has been a pivotal person in our sons’ coming of age over many years now.”